-- 250 [a]) and those aggregated by dataset (middle panel, [b]) and measure (bottom panel, [c]).
-The Z{μ} scores for individual measures were combined in panels [a] and [b], since they are now comparable.
-Violin plots show the distribution of effect sizes by method, with black error bars displaying the esti- - mated mean (with 95% confidence interval) of each.
-Purple points report the scores of the PCA-initialized embedding separately, as informative (non-random) initializations are recommended in [39].
-The green lines at Z = 0 represent the P30 case serving as baseline, and green numbers report315 - the proportion of experiments for each particular method which induce a positive effect (i.e., the estimated probability Pr[Z > 0]).
-Detailed statistics by each measure and dataset are in Figure 6). - P{CONN} induces the largest positive average effect (0.78{320}) annotated in black numbers for clarity) over all experiments, as reported in Figure 3[a].
-Although it is hard to detect from the confidence intervals shown at this scale, the overall effect of P{CONN} is statistically larger (at significance level $\alpha =$ 0.05) than both P10 and P20, which jointly performed second-325 best (their performance is statistically indistinguishable, $\alpha =$ 0.05).
-Aggregate performance of regular t-SNE degrades monotonically as px increases, although this may be an overgeneralization (addressed below).
-The mean performance - trends are also supported by non-parametric statistical argu-330 ments, where the proportion Pr[Z > 0] is estimated at 0.53, 0.51, and 0.54 for P{CONN}, P10 and P20, respectively.
-Binomial tests ($\alpha = 0.05$) of these proportions reveal P{CONN} and P20 result in measurable improvements to P30 embeddings more than half the time (a similar test for P10 produced a p-335 - value = 0.09).
-P{CONN} 's Z-distribution exhibits pronounced positive bimodality and skew, while both mode location and skew appear negatively correlated with perplexity in regular t-SNE.
-Overall from Figure 3[a] we conclude that, for these experimental data, P{CONN} , P{10} and P{20} all produce reliable340 - 285 improvements to the P30 baseline, with P{CONN}'s mean effect size (0.78) more than twice as large as P10/P20 (0.37).
-For completeness we note that all three information streams comprising P{CONN} (P_v, GCONN, and LCONN (11)) induced positive effects, but their combination is best.
-345
+els [a] and [b], since they are now comparable.
+Violin plots show the distribution of effect sizes by method, with black error bars displaying the estimated mean (with 95% confidence interval) of each.
+Purple points report the scores of the PCA-initialized embedding separately, as informative (non-random) initializations are recommended in [41].
+The green lines at Z = 0 represent the P30 case serving as baseline, and green numbers report the proportion of experiments for each particular method which induce a positive effect (i.e., the estimated probability Pr[Z > 0]).
+Detailed statistics by each measure and dataset are in Fig. 6).

+P{CONN} induces the largest positive average effect (0.78, annotated in black numbers for clarity) over all experiments, as reported in Fig. 3[a].
+Although it is hard to detect from the confidence intervals shown at this scale, the overall effect of P{CONN} is statistically larger (at significance level $\alpha = 0.05$) than both P{10} and P{20} , which jointly performed second-best (their performance is statistically indistinguishable, $\alpha = 0.05$).
+Aggregate performance of regular t-SNE degrades monotonically as px increases, although this may be an over-generalization (addressed below).
+The mean performance trends are also supported by non-parametric statistical arguments, where the proportion Pr[Z > 0] is estimated at 0.53, 0.51, and 0.54 for P{CONN}, P10 and P20, respectively.
+Binomial tests ($\alpha = 0.05$) of these proportions reveal P{CONN} and P20 result in measurable improvements to P30 embeddings more than half the time (a similar test for P10 produced a p-value = 0.09).
+P{CONN}'s Z-distribution exhibits pronounced positive bimodality and skew, while both mode location and skew appear negatively correlated with perplexity in regular t-SNE.
+Overall from Fig. 3[a] we conclude that, for these experimental data, P{CONN}, P10 and P20 all produce reliable improvements to the P30 baseline, with P{CONN}'s mean effect size (0.78) more than twice as large as P10/P20 (0.37).
+For completeness we note that all three information streams comprising P{CONN} (P_y, GCONN, and LCONN (11)) induced positive effects, but their combination is best.

-290 5.2.
-Meta-Analysis II: Results by Dataset
+6.2.
+Meta-analysis II: results by dataset

-Figure 3[b] reveals most, but not all, datasets obey the generalization that performance of regular t-SNE deteriorates monotonically with perplexity, which is not surprising350 given the large variation in sample size (here, number of prototypes), structural complexity, and inherent dimensionality of the data considered in this work.
-For example, COIL20 exhibits a statistically significant effect size improvement from P20 to P50, and t-SNE for Ocean City has largest average effect at P40.
+Fig. 3[b] reveals most, but not all, datasets obey the generalization that performance of regular t-SNE deteriorates monotonically with perplexity, which is not surprising given the large variation in sample size (here, number of prototypes), structural complexity, and inherent dimensionality of the data considered in this work.
+For example, COIL20 exhibits a statistically significant effect size improvement from P{20} to $P{50},$ and t-SNE for Ocean City has largest average effect at P40.
 Interestingly, OC is also the only dataset for which CONNt-SNE's mean effect size is neither best, nor statistically positive (although its PCA initialized case is still superior to its counterparts).
-This is likely due to the level of noise in Ocean City's spectra, as well as the spectral similarity of its 29 known clusters (which are subcluters of three large material tranches: vegetation, water, and manmade materials).
-Because of this, [8, § 4B] removes ~ 20% of Ocean City's CONN edges, according to a thresholding scheme defined therein, to facilitate clustering.
+This is likely due to the level of noise in Ocean City's spectra, as well as the spectral similarity of its 29 known clusters (which are subclusters of three large material tranches: vegetation, water, and man-made materials).
+Because of this, [9] Section 4B] removes \sim 20% of Ocean City's CONN edges, according to a thresholding scheme defined therein, to facilitate clustering.
 We believe some degree of CONN edge removal would also benefit CONNt-SNE, but have left this for future work.
-Despite this, §5.4 discusses the visual improvement of P{CONN}'s OC embedding, compared to P20.
+Despite this, Section 6.4 discusses the visual improvement of P{CONN}'s OC embedding, compared to P20.